RajShivade/Hungman-Project-Using-Python/README.md

-# Hangman Project Using Python :
+# Hangman Project Using Python :-

-# Project Structure
+# Project Structure:
 The project consists of a single Python script that contains all the necessary code to run the Hangman game.
 The main components of the game logic include:

 - **Word Selection:** Randomly selecting a word from a predefined list.